-Most of the Electoral Areas have a similar pattern in terms of age distribution, much less consistent across the age groups than the province as a whole.
+Most of the Electoral Areas have a similar pattern in terms of age distribution, much less constant across the age groups than the province as a whole.
 Generally speaking, the Electoral Areas have moderately sized youth populations, with a large gap in the 20-39 year old age cohorts, and larger middle-aged populations.
-However, there are some marked differences that may likely create advantages or limitations for certain districts.
+However, there are some marked differences that may likely create advantages or unique opportunities for certain districts.

-Electoral Area D had the highest proportion of population in the 60-64 year old range, a population segment that was either retired, or very close to retirement at the time of the census.
-Combining this with generally lower proportions of the population within the younger age segments (24 years and younger), Electoral Area D exhibited the second highest median age for all Electoral Areas (44.0 years).
-This was higher than the median ages for both the RDBN (37.4 years) and the Province (40.8 years).
+Electoral Area E had the highest proportion of population in the 65-69 year old range, a population segment that was likely retired at the time of the last census, as well as generally higher proportions of the population in the older age segments.
+Electoral Area E exhibited the highest median age for all Electoral Areas (45.8 years).
+This was almost 7.5 years higher than the median age for the RDBN (37.4 years) and exactly five years older than the median age of the Province (40.8 years).
+Generally speaking, Electoral Area E was the oldest of the Electoral Areas in 2006.